michaelrgarcia/rock-paper-scissors/README.md

 This program will be my first javascript program built from scratch.

-It will resemble the common game "rock paper scissors" and will be played from the browser console (at this point in time).
+It will resemble the common game "rock paper scissors" and will stop when either the player or console gets 5 points.

-This project will demonstrate my current basic understanding of JavaScript and I will revisit this later to add a user interface.
+This project will demonstrate my current basic understanding of JavaScript.

 You can find it at https://leavesturninsideyou.github.io/rock-paper-scissors/